Hinakhina/gesture-accessibility-game-input/README.md

 The system emulates keyboard input — so gestures will only control the game if the game window is active.
 Avoid clicking back on the terminal, camera preview, or any other window.

-5. To exit the program:
+5. To close camera and exit the program:
-- Press the Q key on your keyboard
+- Press the Q key on your keyboard (make run it focus on the camera window)

 ---